Cuba Ransomware Group’s New Variant Found Using Optimized Infection Techniques

 Another new feature of the latest ransom note is the addition of quTox, a means for technical support to the ransomware victims to facilitate ransom payment negotiation.

 We are still investigating the latest set of samples and have yet to establish the entire infection chain for the new Cuba ransomware variant.
 As mentioned, the indicators that were commonly seen in most of the recent infections were not present in the latest samples we saw.
 Moreover, our detections of new samples in May suggest that Cuba ransomware’s attacks will persist in the coming months, possibly with more updates to the malware that are par for the course.

-As new malware variants emerge, a proactive cybersecurity stance is important to ensure that organizations are protected against modern ransomware threats.
-To defend systems against similar attacks, organizations can establish security frameworks that systematically allocate resources based on an enterprise’s needs.
+As new malware variants emerge, a proactive cybersecurity stance is important to ensure that organisations are protected against modern ransomware threats.
+To defend systems against similar attacks, organisations can establish security frameworks that systematically allocate resources based on an enterprise’s needs.

 Consider following the security frameworks established by the Center of Internet Security and the National Institute of Standards and Technology when developing your own cybersecurity strategies.
-The frameworks they created help security teams to mitigate risks and minimize exposure to threats.
-Implementing the best practices discussed in their respective frameworks can save organizations the time and effort when they customize their own.
-Their frameworks guide organizations through the whole process of planning while providing suggestions on measures that need to be established first.
+The frameworks they created help security teams to mitigate risks and minimise exposure to threats.
+Implementing the best practices discussed in their respective frameworks can save organisations the time and effort when they customise their own.
+Their frameworks guide organisations through the whole process of planning while providing suggestions on measures that need to be established first.

 Indicators of Compromise (IOCs)